 Engaging with students on campus is a great way for you to expose your organisation to our students, and for you to speak to and get to know your potential future employees.
 It also provides opportunities for students to ask questions and find out more about their career interests and a range of organisations.

 These events bring together employers, professional bodies, alumni and students with activities focusing on our key areas of work at SUMS.
 Conferences will include talks from industry experts and friends of SUMS, who will share their experiences of tackling current business issues, helping students bring their studies to life.
-Our 2019 conferences include:
+Our recent conferences included Finance and Business Management.

 The aim of this series is to showcase various areas of industry and careers that a Management degree can lead to.
 Events will provide opportunities for networking, skills development and insight into the different sectors and industries.
 The series is open to Management Students at all levels across our undergraduate and postgraduate courses.